 - The acid from the vinegar enhances the chocolate flavor.

 The Chocolate Mayonnaise Cake is a Depression-era staple in a time when those extra ingredients couldn’t be spared, but there was a jar of mayo in the closet.
-This recipe is adapted from Hellman’s with a few surprising additions.
+This recipe is adapted from Hellman’s with a few surprising additions such as chocolate buttercream frosting recipe and caramel hidden between the cake layers.

 Enterprising bakers learned that with just a box of cake mix and a bottle of soda, you can make one incredibly moist and delicious cake.
 By nixing the other additional ingredients, bakers could rely on the soda effect without spending more money at the market.
 While Coca-Cola is listed and featured, other ingenious cake additions include 7-Up with cherry cake mix or Mountain Dew with yellow cake mix.